bschollnick/QuickBBS/docs/design documents/interactive_fiction_and_quickbbs.md

   already failed.
-- **The game half is where every real fact lives** — the item catalog, the prices, the schedules, the skill names, the starting placements, the `EXTERNAL` bindings the story's Ink actually calls, and the `EngineAPIDescriptor` that registers them.
+- **The game half is where every real fact lives** — the item catalog, the prices, the schedules, the skill names, the starting placements, the `EXTERNAL` bindings the story's Ink actually calls, and the `Plugin` that registers them.

+  Opacity has a price the game half pays: because ids are compared as strings, the engine cannot tell that two of them name one room.
+Presence answers "is this the same string", not "is this the same place", so a room with a second id is a second room, and a character placed at one is invisible to a player standing in the other.
+Nothing raises, and the symptom is indistinguishable from the character legitimately being elsewhere.
+Keeping one id per place is the game half's job and is worth a test of its own.
 - **Consequence: tests follow their half, and the directory is the assertion.** An engine test that needs a story to exercise is written against a fixture, not against a real game's content; a test that asserts "the mayor is at city hall on